GoogleCloudPlatform/community/tutorials/gke-networking-fundamentals/index.md

         - containerPort: 8080
 ```

-Apply the file to the cluster.
+Apply the file to the cluster:

 ```
 kubectl apply -f hello-server-deployment.yaml